thchang/DualSimplex/README.md

 # DUALSIMPLEX code with Driver for Delaunay interpolation

-The DUALSIMPLEX code is an open source Fortran 90 module for solving linear programs of the form
+DUALSIMPLEX is an open source Fortran 90 module for solving linear programs of the form

 ``
 max c^T x
 ``
 ``
 s.t.
 A x <= b
 ``

 where, c is a cost vector and A x <= b is a system of linear inequality constraints.

 DUALSIMPLEX solves this problem by applying the revised simplex method of Dantzig to the asymetric dual

 ``
 min b^T y
 ``
+s.t.
 ``
-s.t.
 A^T y = c
 ``
 and
 ``